 As you can see, I decorated them with some stickers I got from my friend Alicia Amyra, founder of Be a Bimbo.
-It's a really great company, and you should check it out if you like true Bimbo Fashion!
+It's a great company; you should check it out if you like true Bimbo Fashion!

 My brush storage is currently in flux.
 I have graduated from dollar store glasses to Brushwork's Artist Easel Pro (here's my review).
 I still keep the crappy disposable brushes I use for things like glue in one big plastic container.
 The brushes I rely on the most - my ESUM brushes, Robert Jones' Brushes, and MAC brushes, are in the easel.
 I have reservations about the easel, however.

-That sits in its own cup, ready to go!
+That sits in its cup, ready to go!